-I could have tore into the man who only wanted the best for me.
+I could have torn into the man who only wanted the best for me.

 I could have lashed out every single want and desire I selfishly felt he wasn’t providing for me.
 He can’t control the circumstance, neither one of us could.

 God reminded me of that.
 I felt the warning of guilt before the words passed my lips.
 Honestly, I’m grateful because by the end of the night, even though we had no success, there was no bitterness.

 In the morning, I felt the ambition to keep trying.
 Previously, we had been looking for places with a washer/dryer hookup.
 But, it appeared that might be something we would have to give up.